Why Do I Feel Responsible for My Parents?

 Family Constellations frequently explores the connection between guilt and belonging.

-Children often feel:
+Children often feel guilty for:

-• guilty for separating
+• separating from parents

-• guilty for having their own needs
+• having their own needs

-• guilty for becoming independent
+• becoming independent

 A child may unconsciously feel: